Skip to content

 9. Object-Oriented Programming (OOP)

-OOP allows structuring programs by creating classes and objects.
+OOP allows you to structure programs by creating classes and objects.

 Class: Defines properties and methods.
 Object: Instance of a class.
 Inheritance: A class can inherit properties and methods from another class.
 Example: